fnord12/script.pseudotv/README.md

 ^As with anything you customize, just be sure to make a backup before taking a new release.

+8. See release notes docs for how to map a button to jump between two channels (4.5.0) or toggle the EPG row count (4.5.1).

 ---
 ### Branches guide

-This version is tested in Kodi 18 Leia only.
-It will not work in 19 at this time and updating for that is not high on my priority list.
+This version is tested in Kodi 21 on Windows 11 and Linux Mint.
-For older versions, see https://github.com/Steveb1968/script.pseudotv

 ---
 ### Credits

 **Developer:** Jason102, Steveb, fnord12.<br>
-**Code Additions:** Sranshaft, TheOddLinguist, Canuma, rafaelvieiras.<br>
+**Code Additions:** Sranshaft, TheOddLinguist, Canuma, rafaelvieiras, jlippold, XeXoasz.<br>
 **Skins:** Sranshaft, Zepfan, Steveb.<br>
 **Preset Images:** Jtucker1972.<br>
 **Languages:** CyberXaz, Machine-Sanctum, rafaelvieiras, Eng2Heb.